iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Made Simple Part IV.md

 $\blacksquare$

-In the following parts, we will assume the form of the objective function and make use of the theorems we drived above.
+In the following parts, we will assume the form of the objective function and make use of the theorems we derived above.

 #### **Assumption 4 | a basic problem**
 > The following assumption is about $(F, f, g, h, A, b, \mu, L)$.